abhik-01/Cars-and-Pedestrians-tracker-using-machine-learning/README.md

-This is a machine learning model which can detect cars and pedestrians
+This is a machine learning model which can detect cars and pedestrians using OpenCV and Python